The real truth about supplements and myths:

 I am a huge fan of avoiding medications in people who do not need them.
 That being said, I do not believe in harming the body by putting a bunch of crap that is not tested or confirmed safe.

 - Supplements are all safe.
-They are only slightly regulated by the FDA and no one is ensuring that they are safe.
+They are only slightly regulated by the FDA, and no one is ensuring they are safe.
 Supplement manufacturers do not have to test their products for quality, efficacy, or safety.
-The FDA only becomes involved when there is a trend of injuries or illnesses on the product after users have been taking them for months or even years.
+The FDA only becomes involved when there is a trend of injuries or illnesses on the product after users have taken them for months or even years.
 For example, a widely taken supplement was removed from the market a few years ago after complaints of positive workplace urinalyses resulted in the loss of jobs for employees.
 In the end, the supplement tested positive for an amphetamine metabolite.
 Explain that to your supervisor.
 Others were removed after patients started having strokes and/or liver failure.

 - Supplements are proven to work.
 They may not have been proven to work by reputable research.
-Often the research is in animal models or very sketchy human projects that are paid for by the supplement companies.
+Often the research is in animal models or very sketchy human projects paid for by the supplement companies.
 Remember, if the study does not have thousands of subjects, it is easy to stack the deck or cause a bias in the data.
 With a number of subjects of 200 or less, I can make a study show anything I want it to show just by choosing the right motivated subjects.

 - Supplements are natural and safer than prescription medications.
 This one may be partially true, but remember hemlock is natural but I would not drink it.
 Ask Socrates about the results of his natural intake of hemlock.
 Just because a herb or root is ground up with a mortar and pestle, does not make it safe or natural.
 Supplements are often based on natural plant products, but they are processed into pill form and often there are unnatural compounds added.
 Prescription medications are often purer and have fewer additives.
 Also, we better understand the interaction between medications.
 Supplements’ interactions with medications are less well understood but may be equally as deadly.